 - What do I want the viewer to do?

-- What path do I want this customer to follow?
+- Which path do I want this customer to follow?

 - What kind of content will help them more?